Burnside's North Carolina Expedition

 (Historical Marker)

-On February 7, 1862, Federal ships began a bombardment of the three Confederate earthen forts (Fort Bartow, Fort Blanchard, and Fort Huger) on the west side of Roanoke Island.
+On Feb, 7, Federal ships began a bombardment of the three Confederate earthen forts (Fort Bartow, Fort Blanchard, and Fort Huger) on the west side of Roanoke Island.
 Fort Huger was the northernmost and largest of the forts with twelve guns mounted in its sand parapets.
 The forts were designed to protect the mainland from Federal invasion and to complement obstructions placed in the channel.
 Forts Huger and Blanchard were not actively engaged in the Battle of Roanoke Island and were ineffective in the battle because the Union fleet maintained a safe distance relative to the range of the cannons placed at those forts.
-Bartow, however, was actively engaged in the Battle of Roanoke Island.
+Bartow was the only island fort actively engaged in the fight.

 Confederate Inlet Obstructions